 Recruiters love to use tricky interview questions in a job interview or at an assessment day to catch candidates out.
 It’s not supposed to be a walk in the park.
 Here are some of their favourite questions, plus our best interview tips.
 You’ll be shining in all the right ways.

-Just like for any assessment you should aim to answer interview questions with the STAR technique;
+Just like for any assessment you should aim to answer interview questions with the STARR technique;

 - Situation: context for the interviewer, describe the situation.

 - Task: what did you aim to achieve?

 - Action: explain what you did in order to complete what you set out to achieve.